What rentcharges are, how to apply to pay only your share of ('apportion') a rentcharge, or apply to buy out ('redeem') your rentchange.

 What is a rentcharge?

-A rentcharge is an annual sum paid by the owner of freehold land to another person who has no other legal interest in the land.
-The person who receives payment from the rentcharge is known as the ‘rentowner’.
+A rentcharge is an annual sum paid by a freehold homeowner to a third party who normally has no other interest in the property.
+A rentcharge can also be referred to as a ‘chief rent’.

-Rentcharges have existed for many centuries, but since the Rentcharges Act 1977 no new rentcharges can be created.
+Since the Rentcharges Act 1977 no new income supporting rentcharges can be created.